parkjihwanjay/FreeCastNotes/README.md

 ## Why?

-Raycast Notes is a beautifully designed scratchpad that lives in your menu bar.
+Raycast Notes is a beautifully designed scratchpad.
 But it's limited to **5 notes** on the free plan.
 FreeCastNotes removes that limit — giving you unlimited notes with the same keyboard-driven workflow, completely free and open source.

 ## Features